tap349/tap349.github.io/_posts/2017-07-24-react-native-tips.md

 }
 ```

-solution is to disable focusing for not editable `TextInput`:
+solution is to disable focusing not editable `TextInput`:

 ```diff
   _handlePress = () => {